 The show that brought podcasts into the mainstream (and won a Peabody Award), Serial follows journalist Sarah Koenig and the show’s staff as they investigate a single story over the course of a season.
 The show’s serialized nature gives the storytelling an added dramatic weight, as episodes often end on revelations that leave listeners wondering where the next episode will go.
 Season 1 examines the case of Adnan Syed, a prisoner serving time for the murder of his ex-girlfriend, Hae Min Lee, but who claims to be innocent.
 Season 2 explores a more recent story, the capture and negotiated release of U.S. Army soldier Bowe Bergdahl, who was eventually charged with desertion.
 Serial is unique not just for its production values — Koenig and her fellow producers originally worked on This American Life, and that experience shines through in the audio — but for its insight into the journalistic process; as episodes are recorded as the investigation progresses, so listeners hear Koenig and company grappling with new evidence.

 A Peabody Award-winning podcast, In the Dark follows the story of the abduction of Jacob Wetterling, whose disappearance in 1989 prompted a federal law implementing sex offender registration.
 Wetterling’s fate was unknown until 2016, when a man confessed to killing him.
-The first season of In the Dark follows Madeleine Baran’s exploration of the case, with a focus on the police investigation, and the ways in which it changed society and law enforcement — a distinct approach to the true crime genre.
+The first season of In the Dark follows Madeleine Baran’s exploration of the case, with a focus on the police investigation, and the ways in which it changed society and law enforcemen.
+It’s a distinct approach to the true crime genre.

 Many true crime podcasts have a decidedly American bent, but as Casefile demonstrates, murder is a global phenomenon.
 Produced out of Australia, Casefile tells crime stories from around the world, using creepy music and sound design to unsettle listeners.
 Episodes touch on a variety of topics, including serial killers and kidnappings gone wrong.
 The content is disturbing, but despite Casefile’s dramatic flourishes, it never feels ghoulish.

-While murders and kidnappings make for enticing stories, some of the biggest crimes in history are carried out not by men with knives or guns, but men in boardrooms.
+While murders and kidnappings make for enticing stories, some of the biggest crimes in history are carried out not by men and women with knives or guns, but people in boardrooms.
 Swindled explores the world of “white collar” crime, which, although nonviolent, can be devastating for people and even communities.
 Each episode investigates a different case, such as an attempt to rig a lottery or an environmental disaster caused by a company recklessly dumping toxic chemicals.
 The stories are remarkable and often enraging.

 Murder is depressing.
 Listen to enough stories of people murdering people and strewing their limbs around in strange patterns, and it takes a toll on you.
 Thankfully, My Favorite Murder adds a dash of levity, making even the most gruesome crimes fun to hear about.
 Hosts Karen Kilgariff and Georgia Hardstark both have backgrounds in comedy, and they have a lively rapport, with the podcast often veering into improv.
 The show recognizes that humor has its limits, however, treating the victims in its stories with appropriate gravity.
 While the juxtaposition of murder with laughs may seem odd, many find it therapeutic.
 My Favorite Murder is a delightfully macabre addition to any true crime podcast rotation.